fndomariano/fndomariano.github.io/_posts/en/2021-04-30-creating-elementor-widgets.md

 ![Table of products showing four registers with photo, name, brand and price]({{site.baseurl}}/images/2021-05-04/products.png)

-I hope that I could show how easy is to build an Elementor widget.
+I hope that I could show how easy it is to build an Elementor widget.
 The [codes above are available on my GitHub](https://github.com/fndomariano/elementor-custom-widgets){:target="_blank"}.

 Is there still any doubt?
 Please let me know!
 I will be happy to help you.